oddinpay/beep/README.md

 # beep

-🚨 No BS, beautiful status page and uptime monitor.
+🚨 No BS, beautiful status page & uptime monitor.
 No core model, no SaaS, no fees.
 100% open-source, self-hosted, and run locally.

 <br>